MicrosoftDocs/architecture-center/docs/guide/hpc/altair-edem-content.md

 ## Compute sizing and drivers

-[ND A100 v4](/azure/virtual-machines/nda100-v4-series) and [NCv3](/azure/virtual-machines/ncv3-series) series VMs, running the Windows operating system, were used to test the performance of EDEM on Azure.
-The following table provides the configuration details:
+Performance tests of EDEM on Azure used [ND A100 v4](/azure/virtual-machines/nda100-v4-series) and [NCv3](/azure/virtual-machines/ncv3-series) series VMs running the Windows operating system.
+The following table provides the configuration details.

 |  VM size|               vCPU    | Memory, in GiB |  Temporary storage (SSD), in GiB|   GPUs |    GPU  memory, in GiB     | Maximum data disks|
 |--|--|--|--|--|--|--|